Fun and Stylish Playroom Décor Ideas & Tips

 Source: Kaleidoscope Living Kids' Playroom Reveal

 In our current bonus room/playroom, we combined a leather loveseat with two stylish recliners.
-These 3 separate pieces are so much easier to rearrange than a large sectional would be.
+These three separate pieces are so much easier to rearrange than a large sectional would be.
 I know because we have already gone through 2 different furniture arrangements in this space as our girls have grown and needed a bit more open floor space.

 Playroom ideas can include bonus rooms like this, with white walls, comfortable seating and child-friendly coffee tables and artwork.